AngusKung/Efficient_Surface_Detection/README.md

 which can be found here:
 http://dl.acm.org/citation.cfm?id=2949058

-I'm now vacation right now, more work will be done after my vacation end on 7/24.<br />
+A few comments can be found in the code for better understanding.<br />
-For any further question,
+For any further question,<br />
-please feel free to contact me by "angusthefrog@gmail.com"
+please feel free to contact me by "angusthefrog@gmail.com".<br />
+Or simply open an issue here is also welcome.<br />